 Each year, millions of Internet users’ data is stolen.
 Whether it’s because of hackers or data breaches, it’s important to keep your information safe.
 Unfortunately, a lot of these issues arise because of poor passwords.
 What credentials should you avoid using when setting up a website?

-We’ve developed an easy to use random secure password generator that you can use to ensure that you never use some of the hilariously insecure passwords for your critical information.
+Using a random secure password generator can help ensure that you never use some of the hilariously insecure passwords for your critical information.

 The following passwords are some of the worst ones you can use, and you should avoid using them at all costs.